-CCP Gransden is the advanced composite manufacturing expert in the Project Tucana consortium.
+CCP Gransden is one of the key advanced composite manufacturing experts in the Project Tucana consortium.

 Project Tucana also involves Jaguar Land Rover, Warwick Manufacturing Group (WMG), EXPERT Tooling and Automation, Broetje-Automation UK, Toray International UK, and The Centre for Modelling & Simulation (CFMS).